Blog > Articles

 Contrave or Mounjaro: The final verdict

 Contrave and Mounjaro have both been shown to be effective medications for long-term weight reduction which can result in improvements in other weight-related health conditions.
 Deciding which weight loss medication is right for each individual depends on a number of factors and should be a personalized decision made by a patient and their healthcare provider.
-At FORM, all patients are under the care of a Board Certified Obesity Medicine Doctor who will complete a comprehensive medical evaluation and work with each patient to determine which medication and treatment plan is best for them.
+At Form Health, all patients are under the care of a Board Certified Obesity Medicine Doctor who will complete a comprehensive medical evaluation and work with each patient to determine which medication and treatment plan is best for them.
 Throughout the program, patients participate in frequent visits with their Doctor and Registered Dietitian, who provide an individualized nutrition plan, accountability, and support for long-term behavior change that will help you reach your weight loss goals.

 If you are interested in learning more about Form Heatlh , take our quiz to see if you are eligible to join Form Health .